hanzopgp/SmartCars/README.md

 - Green cars are the children of former generation's best cars.
 - Red cars are the crashed cars.
 - Blue cars are the normal cars.
+- White cars are the one with a fitness > 90% of max fitness.

 ## How to use :